TrueFengTingGuo/BaJump/README.md

 BASKETBALL GAME

 ## License
-Codes in this game can be used.
+Codes in this game can be used freely

 ## About this game
   This game was made from Unity engine.
 Game is currently in play testing.